The Board of Governors comprises 17 members including:

 Becoming a Governor

-We are keen to involve people of all ages and cultural backgrounds that can bring a variety of skills and experience to the role and have the qualities to support the College in its goal to become ‘outstanding’.
+We are keen to involve people of all ages and cultural backgrounds, who can bring a variety of skills and experience to the role and have the qualities to support the College in its goal to become ‘outstanding’.

 - Attending meetings of the Board